bfiroozfard/King_of_Football/README.md

 #Analyzing  the International football results from 1872 to 2019.

-# Project #1 of Bootcamp, presenataion is in this link :<https://docs.google.com/presentation/d/1s040b1SPcEljoOfRsX-ablcnmkx8PY5tGvoCwbTYutg/edit?usp=sharing>
+# Project #1 of Bootcamp
+presenataion is in this link :<https://docs.google.com/presentation/d/1s040b1SPcEljoOfRsX-ablcnmkx8PY5tGvoCwbTYutg/edit?usp=sharing>

 # Dataset:
 from Kaggle:<https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017>